Is my email address in a data breach or on people-search sites?

 Email reaches broker sites through the same pipelines as phone and address data: loyalty programs, online forms, mortgage and credit applications, app permissions, and breaches that get re-aggregated into commercial broker databases.
 People-search sites integrate email when it appears alongside other identity data they already have for you.

 It reduces ongoing supply of your email to new spammers and phishers, but it does not retract your email from databases that already have it.
 The reduction is gradual, similar to phone-number cleanup.
-Combine broker removal with email-side defenses (spam filters, address rotation for sensitive accounts, breach monitoring) for the strongest result.
+Combine privacy removal with email-side defenses (spam filters, address rotation for sensitive accounts, breach monitoring) for the strongest result.

 What is a credential stuffing attack?